xvf17/breakfast/e/equatorial_guinea.md

 12 June, 2022

 Equatoguinean breakfast: akwadu.
-More or less bananas foster without the booze.
+More or less Bananas Foster without the booze.
 Enjoyed this quite a bit.

 [recipe](https://www.internationalcuisine.com/baked-bananas/)